 Cut edge corrosion on Cambridge’s science and business parks

-Cambridge is better known for laboratories than for warehouses, but the science parks, research campuses and business parks ringing the city carry a great deal of profiled coated-steel roofing over their workshop, storage and technical buildings.
-On every one of those roofs the same detail fails first: the cut edge, the strip of bare steel left wherever a sheet was cut to length at the factory and the protective finish stopped short.
+You’ll find more labs than warehouses in Cambridge, but the science parks, research campuses, and business parks around the city have plenty of profiled coated-steel roofing on their workshops, storage, and technical buildings.
+On every one of those roofs, the same detail fails first: the cut edge.
+That’s the strip of bare steel left when a sheet was cut to length at the factory, and the protective finish stopped short.

-The fenland setting matters here.
-The city sits low on flat, open land with little to break the wind or the rain it carries, so eaves, end laps and gutter edges, exactly where the unprotected steel sits, take the weather full on.
-Long winter spells of damp, still air do the rest, keeping those edges from drying out between one shower and the next.
+The fenland setting here really matters.
+Cambridge sits low on flat, open land.
+There’s little to break the wind or the rain it carries, so eaves, end laps, and gutter edges, exactly where that unprotected steel sits, take the weather full on.
+Long winter spells of damp, still air do the rest, keeping those edges wet between one shower and the next.

 What is happening along your sheet ends

-Rust forms on the exposed cut, then spreads beneath the adjacent factory coating, breaking its bond with the steel.
-The finish peels back, more metal is exposed, and the cycle repeats and accelerates.
-At end laps, moisture pulled into the overlap by capillary action keeps the joint wet, so corrosion develops between the sheets where nobody sees it until staining or drips appear inside the building.
+Rust forms on the exposed cut, then spreads under the factory coating next to it, breaking its bond with the steel.
+The finish peels back, more metal gets exposed, and the cycle repeats and speeds up.
+At end laps, moisture gets pulled into the overlap by capillary action, keeping the joint wet.
+Corrosion develops between the sheets where you can’t see it, until staining or drips show up inside the building.

-On a research or technical site that hidden corrosion carries an extra sting.
-A leak over sensitive equipment, clean rooms or stored materials is a far bigger problem than a leak over an empty warehouse floor, which makes early detection on these buildings more valuable, not less.
+On a research or technical site, that hidden corrosion carries an extra sting.
+A leak over sensitive equipment, clean rooms, or stored materials is a far bigger problem than a leak over an empty warehouse floor.
+It means early detection on these buildings is more valuable, not less.

 The case for treating it this year

 While the steel is still sound, treatment is an in-situ repair.
-We prepare the corroded edges back to clean metal, apply a rust-inhibiting primer, and seal the laps, ends and gutter lines with a flexible coating made for this exact defect.
-The building keeps operating throughout, and the existing sheets stay where they are.
+We prepare the corroded edges back to clean metal, apply a rust-inhibiting primer, and seal the laps, ends, and gutter lines with a flexible coating made for this exact defect.
+The building keeps operating throughout, and the existing sheets stay put.

 The alternative timeline costs more at every step: perforated ends, water over equipment, patch repairs that never quite hold, and finally resheeting over an occupied building.
-For most owners and facilities teams around Cambridge the question is not whether to deal with cut edges, but whether to deal with them at repair prices or replacement prices.
+For most owners and facilities teams around Cambridge, the question isn’t whether to deal with cut edges, but whether to deal with them at repair prices or replacement prices.

 Our honest limit on what coating can fix

-We survey before we recommend, and the survey sometimes rules treatment out.
+We survey before we recommend.
+Sometimes, the survey rules treatment out.
 Edges rusted through, laps with no sound steel remaining, fixings corroded beyond saving, or rust spreading across the body of the sheets all mean a coating would only disguise a failing roof.
-When the steel has gone that far, we tell you plainly, hand over the photographs, and quote for the replacement that the roof actually needs.
+When the steel has gone that far, we’ll tell you plainly, hand over the photographs, and quote for the replacement the roof actually needs.

 A large share of roofs fall between the extremes, with a few sheets beyond rescue and the rest in treatable condition.
-Replacing the failures and treating the remainder is often the most economical path, and on a campus or shared estate the survey report is set out so that owners, managing agents and tenants can all work from the same photographic evidence.
+Replacing the failures and treating the remainder is often the most economical path.
+On a campus or shared estate, the survey report is set out so that owners, managing agents, and tenants can all work from the same photographic evidence.

 Treating the edges, then protecting the lot